ywatanabe1989/PyTorch-gaussian-YOLOv3-1D/README.md

 # PyTorch-gaussian-YOLOv3-1D
-This reopsitory was forked from https://github.com/eriklindernoren/PyTorch-YOLOv3 and is based on that repo; however, this one aims the following three parts.
+This reopsitory was forked from https://github.com/eriklindernoren/PyTorch-YOLOv3 and is based on that repo; however, this one mainly aims the following three parts.
 1) Adding 1D support (for event detection in a supervised manner like object detection in 2D)
 2) Enabling multi-gpu support
 3) Utilizing the prediction uncertainities of the Bounding Boxes (for 2D) or Bouning Ranges (for 1D) as described in this paper: https://arxiv.org/abs/1904.04620